 - Find out more: read our guide to the best and worst investment platforms

-Is Barclays Smart Investor good or bad?
+Is Barclays Smart Investor good?

 However, to be named a Which?
 Recommended Provider (WRP), customer satisfaction alone won't suffice; we also consider platform fees.